bfalk8/forward135/README.md

 For the purposes of our project, however, we only intend to handle insertions.

 ### Server --> Client: IVM
 IVM is short for Incremental View Maintenance.
 It's a module that generates Diffs based on changes in the database.
 At some point, the IVM will generate a Diff for a given *<QUERY>*.
-When this happens, the IVM will communicate with the SocketHandler module to propagage a Diff to the right room (deferred maintenance / propagation).
+When this happens, the IVM will communicate with the SocketHandler module to propagate a Diff to the right room (deferred maintenance / propagation).

 Upon retrieval, the client will add the Diff to a log.
 The client keeps separate logs for each type of Diff (insert, update, and delete).
 In the future, a batching modal can be implemented to support lazy propagation.